-NOTE: Factory Default settings are for the RS232 port to be enabled with no modem connected, operating at 115200 baud, MODBUS slave address 10.
+NOTE: Factory default settings are for the RS232 port to be enabled for Gencomm connection, operating at 115200 baud, MODBUS slave address 10.

 NOTE: Connecting a modem directly to the module's RS232 is for legacy support only.
 When a new installation requires remote communication using the cellular network, refer to DSE products DSE890, DSE891 and DSEWebNet on the DSE website: www.deepseaelectronics.com.